 He was also the Assistant Dean of the Institute of Public Administration, the predecessor of what is now the National College of Public Administration and Governance (NCPAG).
 During his university presidency, he established the Leadership, Citizenship, and Democracy Program (LCDP) in 1992 which would eventually become the Center for Leadership, Citizenship, and Democracy (CLCD).

-Outside the University, he is the founder and former President of Kalayaan College.
-He is also a columnist for The Bohol Times.
+Outside the University, he was the founder and former President of Kalayaan College.
+He was also a columnist for The Bohol Times.

 - Ph.D.
 Political Science (minor in Sociology), University of Michigan

 - Master of Public Administration, University of Michigan